Camille-Le-Roy/Camille-Le-Roy.github.io/index.md

     <p style="font-size: 1rem; line-height: 1.6; color: #BEBEBE;">
       Hi, and welcome to my website! <br><br>
       I’m a postdoctoral researcher in the Experimental Zoology Group at Wageningen University.
-      My research combines computational analysis, biomechanics, and ecological approaches to investigate the evolution of animal locomotion, morphology, and behavior.
+      My research combines computational analysis, biomechanics, and ecological approaches in the field to investigate the evolution of animal locomotion, morphology, and behavior.
     </p>
   </div>
 </div>